Skip to main content

 Payment Yield connects payment behavior directly to:

-This shifts AP from cost center to economic contributor.
+This shifts AP from cost center to economic contributor (HighRadius, 2025).

 C. Supply-Chain Value